handbook

 Enforcement

-- Appeals Process: Should a student desire to appeal the determination of the teacher, he must request in writing a hearing with an administrator, who will arrange for a conference with the student, one or both parents (or guardians), and the teacher of the course.
+Appeals Process: Should a student desire to appeal the accusation of academic dishonesty, he must request a meeting with an administrator, who will arrange for a conference with the student, one or both parents (or guardians), and the teacher of the course.
 During this conference, all relevant evidence will be presented and examined.
 Following the conclusion of the conference the administrator will render a determination in the matter based on his assessment of the weight and credibility of whatever evidence is presented for review.

 Offenses are cumulative through 7th and 8th grade, and again through high school.

-- First Offense: a first offense will result in (1) a written warning from the teacher to both the student and his parents, (2) a grade of zero for the assignment affected by the academic dishonesty, and (3) a written report sent to the campus administration.
+- First Offense: a first offense will result in (1) a written warning in the student’s official behavior record, and (2) a grade of zero for the assignment affected by the academic dishonesty.

 Academic Probation 3rd through 6th Grades